Skip to main content

 We won’t make an offer without an interview.

-All applicants must meet the minimum requirements at Level 2 (typically GCSE) and Level 3 (typically A-level) in order to be eligible for consideration for interview.
+Applicants must meet the minimum requirements at Level 2 (typically GCSE) and Level 3 (typically A-level) in order to be eligible for consideration for interview.

 We are committed to Widening Participation and fair access, and welcome applications from students of all backgrounds.
+An applicant’s background and participation in our Widening Participation initiatives may be considered during the selection process.

 Welsh domicile applicants who have completed a Level 3 or 4 science-based Access to Higher Education course with an appropriate amount of Biology will also typically be invited to interview.
 A minimum of 45 credits at Level 3 are required (15 credits at Distinction and 30 at Merit) to meet the terms of the offer if successful at interview.
 Level 2 requirements must also be met, and the personal statement and references satisfactory.